NicKAnderson038/custom-timepicker/README.md

 1. Follow <a href="https://medium.com/@Roli_Dori/deploy-vue-cli-3-project-to-github-pages-ebeda0705fbd" target="_blank">instructions</a> on deployment.

-2. Update the `publicPath` with github application name in the `vue.config.js` file.
+2. Update the `publicPath` var with github application name in the `gh-pages.sh` file.

 3. Run `yarn pages` or `npm run pages` for deployment to github pages.